hsavit1/Awesome-ReactiveCocoa/README.md

+### ReactiveCocoa isn't easy to understand, so here's a few good things to read first (I've read a lot of these)
+- **[ifNotApps](http://ifnotapps.com/2013/08/10/reactivecocoa-from-the-ground-floor-part2/)**: Great overall breakdown.
+Comes with this practice project which has tons of various exmaples **_[RACExample](https://github.com/tLewisII/RACExample)_**
+- **[ExpressiveReactiveCocoa](https://github.com/kastiglione/ExpressiveReactiveCocoa)**: Before you do anything RAC related, make sure to give this presentation a peak!
+- **[RACDesignPatterns](http://rcdp.io)**: Definitely not the best site in the world, but I thought it was worth a read through.
+Definitely a conecpt that needs to be expanded on

 ### ReactiveCocoa should transform EVERYTHING when it comes to writing iOS code so here's a bunch of projects that should make your RAC transtion a little bit smoother

 - **[ExpressiveReactiveCocoa](https://github.com/kastiglione/ExpressiveReactiveCocoa)**: Before you do anything RAC related, make sure to give this presentation a peak!